mandgie/chatter/README.md

    OPENAI_API_KEY=your_openai_api_key
    ```

-6. Modify the config file by choosing model and path to your python executable.
-The default config file is located at `config.ini`.
+6. Modify the config file by choosing model and path to your python executable, that would be the path to your virtual env.
+The config file is located at `config.ini`.

 ## Usage